albertlauncher/documentation/src/gettingstarted/extension/cplusplus.md

 {: .note }
 This page focuses on the practical aspects of extending Albert using C++ and its peculiarities.
-To get a high level overview of common concepts of the API refer to the [general](/gettingstarted/extension/general) section.
+To get an overview of the API refer to the general [extension](/gettingstarted/extension/) section.

 - TOC
 {:toc}

 A native plugin is a [Qt Plugin](https://doc.qt.io/qt-6/plugins-howto.html#the-low-level-api-extending-qt-applications), i.e. a shared library providing an instance of the class `PluginInstance`.

+## Writing native C++ plugins

-Albert provides `C` and `CMake` macros that implement conventions to streamline the plugin development process and to reduce the considerable amount of boilerplate code required to a few lines of code.
+Albert provides `C` and `CMake` macros that implement conventions to streamline the plugin development process and reduce the boilerplate code required to a few lines of code.

-## CMake

-Having a standardized plugin project structure the `albert_plugin` macro takes care of most of the CMake boilerplate code.
-It is part of the `albert` CMake module and can be included using `find_package(Albert REQUIRED)`.
-Read its documentation in the header of the [CMake module](https://raw.githubusercontent.com/albertlauncher/albert/main/cmake/albert-macros.cmake) before you proceed.
+Read the documentation in the header of the [`Albert` CMake module ](https://raw.githubusercontent.com/albertlauncher/albert/main/cmake/albert-macros.cmake) before you proceed.

-A minimal working CMakeLists.txt (See also the [CMakeLists.txt files of the official plugins](https://github.com/search?q=repo%3Aalbertlauncher%2Fplugins+path%3A**%2FCMakeLists.txt&type=code)):
+A minimal `CMakeLists.txt`:

 ```cmake
 project(my_plugin VERSION 1.0)